AllPoland/ArcViewer/README.md

 - Basic chroma and custom color support (note and light colors, chroma color events)

 ## Unplanned Features
-These features aren't included, and most likely never will be unless someone else adds it themselves.
+These features aren't included, and most likely never will be.
 If you ask for these I will unceremoniously tell you no.

 - Advanced heck support (this includes things like enviroment enhancements/removal, track animations, etc.)